 finding that photo opportunity

-We stumbled upon this opportunity for this portrait of Jessica, my infamous assistant with an attitude.
-The reception room for a wedding we were photographing had several large boxes of lights against the walls as a kind of light mural, with baubles inside that were lit up.
+We stumbled upon this opportunity for this portrait of Jessica – the reception room for a wedding we were photographing had several large boxes of lights against the walls as a kind of light mural, with baubles inside that were lit up.
 And the back of each of these displays was a mirror …

 … and if you stood close enough to photograph the reflection through the light spheres, and you carefully moved around to frame your subject, you could get captivating portraits like the one above.
 Magical!